New techniques for bounding stabilizer rank: Lower bounds on stabilizer rank and approximate stabilizer rank

 \section{Lower bounds on stabilizer rank and approximate stabilizer rank}

 In this section, we refine a number-theoretic theorem of Moulton, and use this to prove lower bounds on the stabilizer rank and approximate stabilizer rank.
 Recall the definitions of exponentially increasing subsequences and subset-sum representations given in Section~\ref{sec:intro_lower}.
 Moulton proved that any subset-sum representation of a $q$-tuple containing the subsequence $(1, 2, 4, \dots, 2^{p-1})$ has length at least $p/\log_2 p$~\cite{MOULTON2001193}.
 In Section~\ref{sec:moulton}, we refine this result to prove that the same bound holds for any $q$-tuple containing an exponentially increasing subsequence of length $p$ (Theorem~\ref{moulton}).
 In Section~\ref{sec:exact} we use our refinement to prove that any quantum state whose coordinates contain an exponentially increasing subsequence of length $p$ has stabilizer rank at least $p/(4\log_2 p)$ (Theorem~\ref{thm:general_linear_lower_bound}).
-We then use this result to explicitly construct a sequence of product states of exponential stabilizer rank, to prove that $\chi([T^{\otimes n}]) \geq \frac{n+1}{4 \log_2 (n+1)}$, and to prove that $\chi(\ppsin) = \Omega(n/\log_2 n)$ for any non-stabilizer qubit state $\ppsi$.
-In Section~\ref{sec:approx} we use our refinement of Moulton's theorem to prove that, for any non-stabilizer qubit state $\ppsi$, there exists $\delta>0$ for which $\chi_{\delta}([\psi^{\otimes n}])\geq \sqrt{n}/(2\log_2 n)$ for all $n \in \mathbb{N}$.
+We then use this result to explicitly construct a sequence of product states of exponential stabilizer rank, to prove that $\chi(T^{\otimes n}) \geq \frac{n+1}{4 \log_2 (n+1)}$, and to prove that $\chi(\psin) = \Omega(n/\log_2 n)$ for any non-stabilizer qubit state $\psi$.
+In Section~\ref{sec:approx} we use our refinement of Moulton's theorem to prove that, for any non-stabilizer qubit state $\psi$, there exists $\delta>0$ for which $\chi_{\delta}(\psi^{\otimes n})\geq \sqrt{n}/(2\log_2 n)$ for all $n \in \mathbb{N}$. \replacement{In Section~\ref{sec:exp} we use our refinement of Moulton's theorem, as well as independent field-theoretic techniques, to construct explicit sequences of product states of exponential stabilizer rank but constant approximate stabilizer rank.}